hiago-balbino/random-luck/README.md

 # 🍀 RANDOM LUCK
 This project was created for learning purposes and is a lucky random number generator for Mega Sena.

 Some tools used do not represent the best choice, they were only used for learning purposes.
-For example the application can be run as an API where the return will be a JSON or it can be run as a Web where the `template package` was used.
+For example the application can be run as a Command Line or it can be run as a Web where the `template package` was used.

 ## 🧰 Dependencies
 * [Go](https://golang.google.cn/dl) 1.20+